Crypto wallet signature scams#

 Wallet requests fall into several broad categories:

-• Transactions: onchain calls that can transfer CTN, move tokens, approve a spender, authorize an NFT operator, or change a smart account.
+• Transactions: on-chain calls that can transfer CTN, move CRC-20 tokens, approve a spender, authorize a CRC-721 or CRC-1155 operator, or change a smart account.

 • Typed-data signatures: structured messages intended to be more readable, but still capable of granting valuable authority.